 Beirut is one of the hugest cities on earth.
 With an approximate population of 2 million people, the city serves as the administrative capital of Lebanon.
 Since Lebanon is relatively a small country in size, Beirut is regarded as the only city and has been the largest metropolis since the country became independent.
 Over time, it has transformed to become the financial and commercial hub of Lebanon.
 As a country, Lebanon has gone through a rough and disastrous historical past mostly and civil war has been common, mostly based on religious tension.
 Brutal wars occur occasionally between Muslims and Christians.

 The Pigeon Rocks have been a famous landmark in Lebanon as this natural monument continues to lure more and more tourists to it.
-Built in 20th Century by the French, the Palace de l’Etoile is also a major attraction despite being damaged severely by war.
+Built-in 20th Century by the French, the Palace de l’Etoile is also a major attraction despite being damaged severely by war.
 The Martyr’s statue and Jeita Grotto are also major landmarks in Beirut.
-Museums and art galleries are another reason why Beirut is worthy a visit.
+Museums and art galleries are another reason why Beirut is worthy of a visit.

 Beach clubs will give you an opportunity of soaking the sun.
 However, only a handful of them are sandy beaches but all have sea access.
-In addition to golfing at Golf Club of Lebanon, Beirut balloon offers some exciting rides and you can also enjoy some scuba diving in the waters.
+In addition to golfing at the Golf Club of Lebanon, Beirut balloon offers some exciting rides and you can also enjoy some scuba diving in the waters.